Barbershop quartet: Roles of vocal parts

+Female barbershop quartets use SSAA (Soprano—Soprano—Alto—Alto) arrangements, while applying the same range names as a TTBB arrangement.
+Mixed barbershop quartets use SATB (Soprano—Alto—Tenor—Bass) arrangements.

 Tenor: The tenor generally harmonizes above the lead, making the part the highest in the quartet.
 So as not to overpower the lead singer, who carries the tune, the part is often sung in falsetto, which is of a softer quality than singing in the modal register, though some quartets do make use of tenors with a softer full-voice quality.
-Notable examples of barbershop quartets which made use of the full-voiced tenor include The Buffalo Bills and Boston Common.
+Notable examples of barbershop quartets which made use of the full-voiced tenor include The Buffalo Bills, Boston Common and Vocal Spectrum.

 The range of a tenor in barbershop music does not necessarily closely correspond to that of a tenor's range in Classical repertoire, often being more in the range of the classical countertenor range.

-Lead: The lead, often a lower or second tenor usually sings the main melody.
+Lead: The lead, often a lower or second tenor, usually sings the main melody.

 Baritone: The baritone often completes the chord with a medium voice, usually slightly below the lead, but sometimes above it.
-While the baritone's part by itself does not sound as "melodious" as the other three, the baritone is a fundamental role in the quartet to filling in the missing notes and giving each chord a fuller sound.
+While the baritone's part by itself does not sound as "melodious" as the other three, the baritone plays a fundamental role in the quartet in filling in the missing notes and giving each chord a fuller sound.

 Bass: The bass always sings and harmonizes the lowest notes, often setting the root of the chord for root position chords, or singing the lowest note of the chord for inverted chords.